|Navigo Transit Pass, Paris, France|

 How to Buy a Navigo Pass

-Navigos are of various kinds, most of them for pemanent residents of Paris.
-For short-term foreign visitors, the pass is available by the calendar week as the Navigo Découverte.
+Navigos are of various kinds, most of them for permanent residents of Paris.
+For short-term foreign visitors, the pass is available by the calendar week Monday to Sunday) as the Navigo Découverte.

 You can buy your Navigo Découverte at most Métro ticket windows and some RER and Transilien ticket windows.
 You can buy it at the train station ticket windows at Paris's airports.
 You pay a one-time charge of 5€ for your Navigo Découverte card, including your Carte Nominative Transport and the transparent plastic frame that holds both cards together.